tuist/handbook/handbook/marketing/guidelines.md

 Amid the overwhelming noise, people are weary.
 They cherish stumbling upon a signal—something substantial in an ocean of chaos.
 We aim to be that signal: a deliberate counterpoint to a world obsessed with speed.

 Accessibility is the foundation.
 That means open web platforms.
 Let’s choose [the Community Forum](https://community.tuist.dev) over [Slack](https://slack.com) for rich, searchable discussions—spaces where deep ideas can breathe and be discovered.
+Our videos are published on our [PeerTube](https://joinpeertube.org/) instance at [videos.tuist.dev](https://videos.tuist.dev).
+We own the content.
 Let’s craft content on our blog and share it on open networks like [Bluesky](https://bsky.app/profile/tuist.dev) or [Mastodon](https://fosstodon.org/@tuist), where we control our voice, not closed silos.
 LinkedIn’s an option, though its vibe feels off.

 SEO isn’t complicated—here’s how we approach it: